kgrid/kgrid-adapter/README.md

 The proxy adapter can run any NodeJS project that you can run locally.

+More external runtimes are planned such as a native python environment.

 ## Additional Information

 ### Adding a new Adapter
 Creating new Adapters requires you implement the Adapter API interface.
-The Adapter's utilize Java Services and require that you package your adapter with a service identifer the META-INF.
+The adapters utilize Java Services and require that you package your adapter with a service identifer the META-INF.
 Create a file in the `resources/META-INF/services` directory called `org.kgrid.adapter` with a single line that is the fully qualified class name of your adapter.
 ```
 resources